Why Love and Sacrifice Exclude Each Other

 Like we said before, sometimes we give 100%.
 What if the other person only gives 15%?
 We’ll end up hurt.
 This happens because we get to the point where we’re exhausted.
 Also, the relationship will founder and blame will rise.

 Let’s not confuse love with suffering.
-This means the toxic relationships we dive into that leave us at rock bottom.
+This refers to toxic relationships in which we dive leaving feeling down.

-We won’t spend most of our lives going from broken relationship to broken relationship.
+We won’t spend most of our lives going from a broken relationship to another.
 This is because we’ll have an idea of what it means to love someone.